GlorimarCastro/grac/README.md

 ---
 # Installation
 ## Dependecies
 GRAC uses a series of python packages, all listed in the requirement.txt file.
-To install this packages you can run the next command line in
+To install this packages you can run the next command line in:
-#### Ubuntu:
+### Ubuntu:
 ```sh
 $ python -m pip install -r requirements.txt
 ```